Colorado Education Programs

 Students' understanding of migratory patterns and geography will be enhanced while they discover the factors that drive bird migration.
-Students use bird banding data to map the migratory routes of four bird species banded at our Barr Lake Banding Station.
+Students use bird banding data to map the migratory routes of four bird species banded at the Barr Lake Banding Station.

 Recommended Grade Levels: 3-8

-Meets Colorado Geography Standards
+Meets Colorado Geography Standards 1, 2, and 3

 Recommended Grade Levels: 3-12